premchander-revature/interviewquestions/DDL.md

 <blockquote>

-- We can use the `CTAS` for copy the table's structure along with the `WHERE` clause in the `SELECT` query to ensure there are no rows to be return.
+- We can use the `CTAS` to copy the table's structure along with the `WHERE` clause in the `SELECT` query to ensure there are no rows to return.

 </blockquote>